cristhianjhlcom/rest-countries-api/README.md

 <!-- Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why. -->

 ## Acknowledgements
-Give credit here.
 - This project was inspired by [Frontend Mentor](https://www.frontendmentor.io) that allow you to improve your skills in a real-life workflow.
 - This project was based on [REST Countries API with color theme switcher](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

 ## Contact
-Created by cristhianjhl.com(https://cristhianjhl.com/) - feel free to contact me!
+Created by [Cristhian Hernández](https://cristhianjhl.com/) - feel free to contact me!